snikch/musicmanager/README.md

 ### create-missing-playlists

 Compares local files against Spotify playlists and creates a new Spotify playlist with all tracks that aren't present locally.
 You can now purchase these from Beatport or get them from whereever.

 ### tag-files

 Tag local files with the following:

 * Genre: Converts playlist names to tags (e.g. House: Vocal becomes "house" and "vocal"), and adds them in the Genre ID3 tag
 * Year: Ensures the Year ID3 tag is set (from album information in Spotify)

+### follow-artists

+Follows on Spotify all artists with a 3⭐ rating or higher.

 ## Future Commands

 To be written

-- [ ] `follow-spotify-artists` Ensure Spotify artists of local songs with 3⭐ ratings or higher are followed
-- [ ] `create-following-playlist` Creates a playlist of all songs from followed Spotify artists that were released after a given date (persisted after running to allow continuous running of the command)
+* [ ] `create-following-playlist` Creates a playlist of all songs from followed Spotify artists that were released after a given date (persisted after running to allow continuous running of the command)
-- [ ] `find-longer` Find longer versions of songs in Spotify (such as the extended mix).
+* [ ] `find-longer` Find longer versions of songs in Spotify (such as the extended mix).
-- [ ] `find-longer` Add beatport support since Spotify often only has radio edits
+* [ ] `find-longer` Add beatport support since Spotify often only has radio edits
-- [ ] `remove-unwanted` Remove local files with a specific tag from all Spotify playlists, delete local file and remove from iTunes
+* [ ] `remove-unwanted` Remove local files with a specific tag from all Spotify playlists, delete local file and remove from iTunes
-- [ ] `backpropagate-tags` Push tags from local files back to Spotify playlists
+* [ ] `backpropagate-tags` Push tags from local files back to Spotify playlists